ghutchis/lamarck/geneticAl/README.txt

     e.
 To submit a job to the Hutchison clusher:
         1. Adjust the keywords in the runGeneticAl.sh file
         2. Type: qsub -N <job name>  /Volumes/Users/ilanakanal/screeningproject/geneticAl/RunGeneticAl.sh

+4. Processing data:
+    a.
+Open the desired .db file which can be found in the geneticAl/output folder using a SQL database browser.
+        Save file as a (csv) text file.
+Delete the top row (header row).
+SAVE this text file in: geneticAl/Analysis_Phase2

+    b.
+Make sure TopMonomers.py file is calling the monomer list which was used to generate the data.
+        List must not have tabs in it or the analysis file will fail.

+    c.
+Run TopMonomers.py calling the text file generated in 4a.
+A file named stuff.csv is generated.

+    d.
+Open Excel.
+Paste list of monomers used to generate matrix in step 1.
+Import stuff.csv.
+Add across the rows.
+        Sort by last column from largest to smallest.
+Can use conditional formatting to see most common monomers used.